raspberrypilearning/scratch3-show-hide-sprites-backdrops/en/step_1.md

-## Show and hide sprites on different backdrops

 Some sprites should only show on some backdrops when you a creating a book, animation, presentation or game with levels.

 **Show and hide sprites on different backdrops**: [See inside](https://scratch.mit.edu/projects/499876704/editor){:target="_blank"}